Human Rights Advising

 Access

 Our services are fully operational.
-Appointments are now provided virtually using Zoom.
+Appointments are now provided in-person and virtually using Zoom.

 We consider all personal information, as well as reasons for reaching out to our office, confidential.
 If disclosure of information is necessary in order to respond to a request, we work closely with the discloser(s) to determine the most productive way of sharing information.
 In exceptional circumstances, where required by law or where there is risk of significant harm to anyone’s health or safety, we may refer the matter to appropriate parties within UBC and/or notify third parties, such as the police or child protection authorities.